linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/SPI-Programmer-Best-Practices.md

 **Tool notation:** This section uses `flash_tool` as a generic placeholder for flashing utilities (for example, `flashrom` or `flashprog`).
 Use the syntax: `flash_tool [read|write|verify] romname-for-platform`.
 Examples in this guide use `flashrom` — most commands are interchangeable with `flashprog`.

 **Protecting board-specific regions (GBE/IFD):** Many boards include small, board-specific regions (IFD / FMAP regions) that contain MAC addresses or other manufacturing data. **Always back up the full chip before the first flash** and inspect the dump (for example, `hexdump -C backup.bin | head -20`).

+**Extremely important — keep multiple copies of your backups in a safe place.** If anything goes wrong or you need to restore stock firmware, these backups are required; if a backup is lost or corrupted, recovery may be impossible and we cannot help you.

 If your goal is to preserve a board's GBE/MAC value, the reliable and recommended approach is to create a custom GBE during the Heads build (see the board's `boards/<boardname>` configuration and the linuxboot/heads build documentation for details).
 Using `--include`/`--ifd` to selectively write regions is an advanced, internal-only workflow and **should not** be presented as a general recommendation for external or first-time flashing.
 Those flags are applicable for internal upgrade workflows (for example, when using an internal programmer such as `flashprog --programmer internal`) where the operator has precise knowledge of the region layout and the risks involved.